ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/ui-extensions-payments-reconciliation-formats-dk.md

 ---
-title: Používání rozšíření Payments and Reconciliations (DK) | Microsoft Docs
+title: Using the Payments and Reconciliations (DK) Extension | Microsoft Docs
-description: 'Toto rozšíření usnadňuje export souborů, které jsou předem naformátovány tak, aby splňovaly bankovní požadavky na elektronická podání.'
-services: project-madeira
-documentationcenter: ''
+description: This extension makes it easy to export files that are pre-formatted to meet bank requirements for electronic submissions.
 author: bholtorf

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms. search.keywords: 'extension, bank, formats' ms.date: 10/01/2018
+ms. search.keywords: extension, bank, formats ms.date: 04/01/2021
 ms.author: bholtorf

 ---

-# <a name="the-payments-and-reconciliations-dk-extension"></a>Rozšíření Payments and Reconciliations (DK)
+# The Payments and Reconciliations (DK) Extension
-Proveďte rychlé a bezchybné platby exportováním souborů, které jsou speciálně formátovány pro výměny s dodavatelem nebo bankou.
-Tyto soubory urychlují procesy platby a odsouhlasení a eliminují chyby, ke kterým může dojít, když ručně zadáváte informace na webové stránce banky.

-Toto rozšíření podporuje formáty souborů pro několik dánských bank.
-Při exportu platebních údajů do souboru toto rozšíření doplní data do formátu, který vaše banka vyžaduje.
-Formáty například zahrnují Bankdata-V3, BEC, SDC and FIK, které používá mnoho různých bank, a některé, které jsou více specializovány pro určité banky, například Danske Bank a Nordea.
-Toto rozšíření také zahrnuje některé formáty pro import a odsouhlasení bankovních výpisů.
+Make fast, error-free payments by exporting files that are formatted specifically for exchanges with your vendor or bank.
+These files speed up the payment and reconciliation processes, and eliminate errors that can happen when you manually enter the information on a bank website.

+This extension supports file formats for several Danish banks.
+When you export payment information to a file, the extension packages the data into the format that your bank requires.
+For example, the formats include Bankdata-V3, BEC, SDC, and FIK, which many different banks use, and some that are more specialized for certain banks, for example, Danske Bank and Nordea.
+The extension also includes some formats for importing and reconciling bank statements.

 > [!Note]
-> Chcete-li toto rozšíření používat, musíte znát formát, který vaše banka nebo prodejce vyžaduje.
-Některé banky nebo prodejci poskytují tyto informace na svých webových stránkách, ale možná budete muset kontaktovat jejich zákaznický servis, abyste tyto informace získali.

-## <a name="supported-bank-formats"></a>Podporované formáty bank
-Toto rozšíření může pro platební soubory použít následující formáty souborů:
+> To use the extension, you must know the format that your bank or vendor requires.
+Some banks or vendors provide this information on their websites; however, you might need to contact their customer service to get the information.

+## Supported Bank Formats
+This extension can apply the following file formats for payment files:

 * BANKDATA-V3
 * BEC-INDLAND